commonknowledge/movement-app/scripts/script.md

 A conversation between you and the organiser of XXXXX, you will be going to on XXXXXXX.
 MISSING: SET THE ICON TO AN UNKNOWN ICON

-`Hey both!
+Hey both!
 This is <ORGANISED> <ORGANISER>.
 They are coming along to your event for <GROUP> on the 13th of December 2018 at 8:40PM at <LOCATION>.
-If you have any questions at all <ORGANISER> then now is the perfect time.`
+If you have any questions at all <ORGANISER> then now is the perfect time.

 STEP BACK AND SEE WHAT HAPPENS

 ## System to Organiser

 POST EVENT FEEDBACK - NEXT DAY
-"`Thanks for using _Movement_.
+Thanks for using _Movement_.
 We would love to find out how we can help improve your (INPUT EVENT OR CAMPAIGN).
-We're sending you a short survey so we can find out more.`"
+We're sending you a short survey so we can find out more.

-"What kinds of information would you like to know about your event?
+What kinds of information would you like to know about your event?
 Choose as many as you like!

 1. The number of people who came.
 2. How attendees rated your event